journeymonitor/infra/ABOUT.md

 On the highest level, there are currently four modules, which are called *Systems*:

-- **[INFRA](https://github.com/journeymonitor/infra)** provides the Puppet and Vagrant code that is used to set up development and production environments for the applications of the other systems
+- **[INFRA](https://github.com/journeymonitor/infra)** provides the Puppet and Docker Compose code that is used to set up development and production environments for the applications of the other systems
 - **[CONTROL](https://github.com/journeymonitor/control)** contains a Symfony2 application and Scala applications
   which together power the web frontend at http://journeymonitor.com
 - **[MONITOR](https://github.com/journeymonitor/monitor)** contains a plain PHP application with Bash script additions